peajoe/hello-world/README.md

 # hello-world
 Practice for using GitHub

-tea in the day, beer at night
-coke with burgers, never sprite
+tea in the day, beer at night; coke with burgers, never sprite